 Adam Caller, founder of Tutors International, spoke out today of his concern over the Times Educational Supplement’s decision to remove the dedicated section for the private tutor vacancies and the detrimental effect this could have on the profession.

-The Times Educational Supplement (TES) has gradually made some changes to the format of both the online and print versions of their educational supplement; a publication many see as vital to the recruitment of high- quality teaching staff in the educational sector.
+The Times Educational Supplement (TES) has gradually made some changes to the format of both the online and print versions of their educational supplement; the TES jobs section is something many see as vital to the recruitment of high-quality teaching staff in the educational sector.
 The publishers have made the decision to stop their dedicated section for private tutor job vacancies on the online version of the newspaper.
 As well as this, the miscellaneous section on the back page of the print supplement will also be lost.

 Adam Caller, who founded global private tuition agency, Tutors International, in 1999, spoke of his concern over these changes and the effect they will have on private tutors looking for employment.
 Mr Caller stated, “While I sympathise with the TES and the difficulty they say it faces in verifying the authenticity of jobs in this section, I’m surprised the publishers haven’t sought a way around the problem, as many high-quality tutoring applicants came from this popular and respected source, and the knock-on effect of this missing recruitment section will have far-reaching implications for the industry.”

 But it is not just how the changes will affect the Tutors International’s recruitment process that concerns Mr Caller.
 He has voiced apprehension over the damage this could do in the private tutoring industry, having an impact on tutors looking for work.
 “Teachers look for new opportunities in the TES.
 By removing the private tutoring job section, the tutoring industry will fail to reach this huge wealth of teaching talent, and teachers will lose out by remaining unaware of these exciting, rewarding and highly paid teaching placements.”